Hey Kids (Start Here)

-Maybe Dale from the Sixth House was a nice guy.
+Maybe Dale of the Sixth House was a nice guy.

-Chapter Warnings: Stressors of all kinds.
-Injuries.
+Chapter warnings: Stressors of all kinds.
+Abduction.
+Anxiety.
 Panic.
-Discussion of torture.
-Discussion of suicide.
 Purposefully insensitive discussion of mental health issues.
 Boundary problems.
-Interpersonal manipulation.
+Manipulation.
+References to torture.
+References to suicide.

 Additional notes: None.